 Les Bohem is one of those unique vessels who can go deep into another dimension and reliably temper the regret, the grievances, the rage.
 The gritty reality Les Bohem puts into Moved To Duarte is heartbreaking and frightening.
 As you can well see, he likes for you to feel it too.

-Pre-order the album on BandCamp for its Feb.
-1, release and tune into his new series on Hulu, Shut Eye!
+The album is available on BandCamp!
+Also, tune into Leslie’s new series on Hulu, Shut Eye!

 [Featured image by Leslie Bohem/Instagram]